Hedwig and the Angry Inch (soundtrack): Sugar Daddy

-"Sugar Daddy" is a song from the off-Broadway musical Hedwig and the Angry Inch and subsequent film.
-It was composed by Stephen Trask, and is performed in the musical by the characters Hedwig (John Cameron Mitchell) and Sgt.
+"Sugar Daddy" is performed in the musical by the characters Hedwig (John Cameron Mitchell) and Sgt.
 Luther Robinson (Maurice Dean Wint in the film).

 The divide between Communist East Germany and the democratic Western World is illustrated in the numerous cultural references included in the song's lyrics; they underline the idea that Hedwig is living in the Communist world where dictators and violence are the norm, while across the wall, Luther (and the American food products, fashion items and technological advancements) represents the American Dream.

 The song was performed by Neil Patrick Harris at the 2014 Tony Awards.